Antigen processing: B cells

 BCRs bind intact antigens (like diphtheria toxoid, the protein introduced in the diphtheria-tetanus-pertussis vaccine).
 These may be soluble molecules present in the extracellular fluid; or intact molecules that the B cell plucks from the surface of antigen-presenting cells like macrophages and dendritic cells.
 The bound antigen molecules are engulfed into the B cell by receptor-mediated endocytosis.
-The antigen is digested into peptide fragments by various proteasomes and are then displayed at the cell surface attached along with a class II histocompatibility molecule.
+The antigen is digested into peptide fragments by various proteasomes and is then displayed at the cell surface attached along with a class II histocompatibility molecule.
 Helper T cells specific for this structure (i.e., with complementary TCRs) bind this B cell and secrete lymphokines that: